Himalayan tahr: New Zealand

 Himalayan tahr were introduced to New Zealand in 1904 around the Mount Cook region for sport and have since expanded rapidly into neighboring areas.
 Their heavy grazing of native plants in New Zealand has caused significant environmental damage.
-They currently inhabit a portion of the Southern Alps / Kā Tiritiri o te Moana and are still being hunted for sport.
+They currently inhabit a portion of the Southern Alps and are still being hunted for sport.
 The Department of Conservation (DOC) culled 12,000 tahr between July 2019 and February 2020, and over 7,000 between July and November 2020.

 Groups such as hunters and farmers have resisted tahr eradication.
 A report prepared in 2005 by Kenneth F.D.
 Hughey and Karen M. Wason presented the results of a survey conducted among 43 farmers living within tahr distribution.
 Roughly 80% of farmers view tahr as a resource, not as a threat.
 The respondents indicated they placed conservational and commercial value (live animal/meat, hunting, farming) on tahr.
 Thirty six percent of these farmers also reported to having earned at least $1,000 a year in profit from having tahr on their property, with the highest earnings being above $50,000 (Table 5.5 of that study), usually as a result of allowing professionally guided hunters on their property.
 Also, a 1988 study showed that hunters spent $851 per person per year on hunting, with expenses being greatest for big-game targets, such as the Himalayan tahr.

 Tahr could be eradicated from New Zealand but "this has not happened due to intense lobbying pressure from hunting interests, so ongoing ecological costs are incurred by the natural environment."

 The hunting lobby has protested against the culling of tahr in 2020.
 DOC released a management plan for 2020–2021 which was contested in the High Court.
 The Court ruled that DOC should consult with interested parties and stakeholders which resulted in a number of changes to the plan; the revised plan was welcomed by the Tahr Foundation.